namvox/BleDemo/README.md

 This repo shows a power of a combination of **RxAndroidBle** and **RxBleClienMock**.

 * **ScanActivity** displays a available device from **RxBleClientMock**.
-* When user click to the mock device, the app will be navigated to **DeviceActivity** which is supposed to allow user can type a message and send to the device.
+* When user click to the mock device, the app will navigate to **DeviceActivity** which is supposed to allow user can type a message and send to the device.

 ##Send - Receive flow
 Assumption: We have two devices called A and B.